The Hub Scrub Project - Revising and Refreshing Old Hubs

 Check the Title of Your Hubs

 The title should clearly tell the reader what the hub is about, preferably with keywords.
+If someone is looking for a chocolate chip cookie recipe, that is what they will type in their search engines.
+They will not find your "Grandma's Delectable Dessert" hub even if it has exactly the content they are looking for.
 If someone is searching for your hub, they should be able to find it by using keywords, and know they found the right hub by looking at the title.
+Make sure the title tells them exactly what the hub is about.

-This means that if your hub is a poem, maybe the word poem should be in the title.
+This means that if your hub is a poem, the word poem should be in the title.
 On any hub topics where the keyword tends to be assumed, but not stated, like book reviews, you should somehow find a way to tell Google what you wrote.

 Check the Layout of your Hubs